Seth7051/Airline/README.md

 This project utilizes a databse(script included) named "dbFlyMe2theMoon".

-Displaying a menu, you have 4 options:
+The solution will begin by displaying a menu, prompting you with 4 options:

 1 - Customer